-A Former NFL Player's Threatening Instagram Post Closes High School And Leads To His Arrest
+A Former NFL Player's Threatening Instagram Post Closed A High School And Led To His Arrest

 Jonathan Martin, a former Miami Dolphins player, posted a picture of a shotgun and ammunition Thursday and wrote, "When you're a bully victim & a coward, your options are suicide, or revenge."

-A Los Angeles police spokesperson said an individual whose social media post prompted the school to close had been apprehended, but did not comment on their identity.
+A Los Angeles Police spokesperson said an individual whose social media post prompted the school to close had been apprehended, but did not comment on their identity.
 However, sources confirmed to the Los Angeles Times that Martin was the one who had been apprehended.

 In his Instagram post, he tagged former teammates Richie Incognito and Mike Pouncey, as well as the Miami Dolphins and Harvard-Westlake, a private school in Los Angeles that Martin attended.